Lenni0451/ClassTransform/README.md

 <!-- TOC -->

 ## Why?
-I wanted a lightweight version of mixins which I can easily add into any program.
+I wanted a lightweight version of mixins which I can easily add into any program.\
 It even contains a custom ClassLoader to inject into classes before loading them if you can't resort to agents.

 ## Usage
 ### Gradle/Maven
-To use ClassTransform with Gradle/Maven you can use my [maven server](https://maven.lenni0451.net/).
+To use ClassTransform with Gradle/Maven you can use my [maven server](https://maven.lenni0451.net/).\
-You can also find instructions how to implement it into your build script there.
+You can also find instructions how to implement it into your build script there.\
+<b> Important!
+You should use the new maven name [net.lenni0451.classtransform:core:](https://maven.lenni0451.net/#/releases/net/lenni0451/classtransform) </b>

 ### Jar File
 If you just want the latest jar file you can download it from my [Jenkins](https://build.lenni0451.net/job/ClassTransform/).

 ### Transformer Manager
-The ``TransformerManager`` is the main class which handles the entire injection process.
+The ``TransformerManager`` is the main class which handles the entire injection process.\
-When creating a new ``TransformerManager`` you have to provide a ``IClassProvider`` and optionally a ``AMapper``.
+When creating a new ``TransformerManager`` you have to provide a ``IClassProvider`` and optionally a ``AMapper``.\
-The ``IClassProvider`` is used to get the bytecode of classes if needed for e.g. frame computation.
+The ``IClassProvider`` is used to get the bytecode of classes if needed for e.g. frame computation.\
-The ``AMapper`` can provide mappings which get automatically applied to the transformers to allow injection in obfuscated code.
+The ``AMapper`` can provide mappings which get automatically applied to the transformers to allow injection in obfuscated code.\

 ### Transformer types
 There are different types of transformers available: